taylorsmcclure/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.3.3**:
+Latest, version **3.3.4**:

- - Extended help command
+ - Extended help for extensions
- - Auto-add bot admins
- - Controls on AwesomePoints
+ - Matched index available to keyword extensions
+ - Made image search respect NSFW filter setting
- - New lottery game
+ - New tag command to set responses
- - Consolidated PM commands
+ - Added timer option to quiet command
+ - Ability to set custom roles/colors
+ - Many bug fixes

 Open an issue to report a bug or suggest a new feature!